 As shown below the (Area under the ROC curve) AUC of CAD4TB has significantly increased since the initial CAD version was released in 2013.

 The (Receiver Operating Characteristic) ROC below provide information on the pooled sensitivity and specificity scores of in total 4 consecutive CAD4TB versions again with reference radiological (expert human reader) and bacteriological (culture).
 As can be noted the performance in terms of sensitivity and specificity improves per each new version of the software.
-User can, also depending on the available budget for e.g. Xpert® cartridges, with the CAD abnormality score threshold select the preferred trade-off between sensitivity and specificity.
+Users can select the preferred trade-off between sensitivity and specificity through setting the CAD abnormality score threshold.
+This also depends on the diagnostic algorithm and the available budget for e.g. Xpert® cartridges.

 From the various studies (please refer to CAD Publications section on this site) it can be concluded, that CAD4TB performs similar or better than the human readers in classifying radiographs as being normal or abnormal, suggestive of TB.
 The performance of the CAD system is expected to further improve with more training of the system.
-The current version 6 (October 2018) performs equal to expert/radiologist level for classifing abnormal chest images suggestive of TB.
-CAD as a rapid triage before Xpert® has the potential to cost- effectively scale up systematic screening of high risk groups in support of the End TB Strategy.
-This supports the Stop TB Partnership Paradigm shift as also in low resource settings people at risk of TB can with AI support access high standards of TB care that were available for decades in Western Europe and North America.
+The current version 6 (October 2018) performs equal to expert/radiologist level for classifying abnormal chest images suggestive of TB.
+CAD as a rapid triage before Xpert® has the potential to cost-effectively scale up systematic screening in key populations in support of the End TB Strategy.
+This supports the Stop TB Partnership Paradigm shift as also in low resource settings people at risk of TB can with AI support obtain access to high standards of TB care that are available for decades in Western Europe and North America.